TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 ### ArgumentValidation

-Use this concept to deny the Save operation if the parameters could break the rest of the Save method's business logic.
+Use this concept to deny the Save operation if the provided data could break the rest of the Save method's business logic.
 Available since Rhetos v2.12.

 The usage is similar to Initialization and OnSaveValidate concepts (see their examples below).